Dress Shirt Color Psychology for Professional Men

 These include:

-Such shades project professionalism, thus anchoring your presence in trusted visuals.
+Such shades project professionalism.
+They anchor your presence in trusted visuals.

 Dress Shirt Colors for Warm Types